Murugan-12/GoX-Coding-Standard/document.md

     };
     ```

-  - Eventhough `getUser` is a verb, yet it isn't as descriptive as `getUserbyId`.
+  - Even though `getUser` is a verb, yet it isn't as descriptive as `getUserbyId`.
-  - Avoid too much descriptive names/ unneccessary names such as ~~`getUserByIdFromDatabase`~~, where `FromDatabse` could be avoided since everyone knows that data comes from database, hence it's redundant to mention in the name.
+  - Avoid too many descriptive names/ unnecessary names such as ~~`getUserByIdFromDatabase`~~, where `FromDatabse` could be avoided since everyone knows that data comes from a database, hence it's redundant to mention in the name.
-  - As functions always does something, in particular to designing to `APIs` && `DBs`
+  - As functions always do something, in particular to designing to `APIs` && `DBs`
     a function always tries to do `create`, `update`, `delete`, `get` operations.
-In those cases it is always preferred to name functions prefixing with what the operation it tries to do like **`deleteAuthToken`**, **`getProductsByCountry`** etc.
+In those cases, it is always preferred to name functions prefixing with what the operation it tries to do like **`deleteAuthToken`**, **`getProductsByCountry`**, etc.

     >